xFrah/ACSAI-obsidian/MD VERSIONS/Guides to the exams/Machine Learning Exam.md

 > This is useful because we can reverse the process and get a compressed version of the original images.

-If we want to generate those samples using a GMM, **repeat the following process 10K times**:
+If we want to generate those samples using a [GMM](../Machine%20Learning/Gaussian%20Mixture%20Model.md), **repeat the following process 10K times**:

-1. By using inverse transform sampljng on the cumulative mass function of the mixing coefficients, we select which digit we want to generate.
+1. By using inverse transform sampling on the cumulative mass function of the mixing coefficients, we select which digit we want to generate.

 > [!hint]
 > This is because the gaussians don't have all the same size, so some are more probable to be picked or more present in the GMM.